 Squash is a lightweight, dead-simple image compressor.
 If you’ve got .jpg or .png image files that are too big to send or that are taking up too much room, this is the app for you.
-Its drag-and-drop interface makes it easy to compress your files one at a time, or in batches.
+Its drag-and-drop interface makes it easy to compress pictures one at a time, or in batches.

 Plus, you can adjust its output settings with just a few clicks.
 Need some organizational help while you’re at it?
 Use the app’s built-in file renamer to bring some order to your image library.
 Here’s how to start Squashing.